calvinbui/calvin.me/posts/2022/2022-09-01-nintendo-switch-oled-modding/index.md

 1. Backup the `sdcard:/atmosphere/contents/` folder to the computer and delete the folder.
 1. Run Daybreak select `sdcard:/tegraexplorer/Firmware/xxx`.
 Choose `Perserve settings` and `Install (FAT32 + exFAT)`.
 Reboot and check everything works.
 1. Restore `sdcard:/atmosphere/contents/` and update all homebrew to be compatible with the new firmware.
+1. Themes will have to be reinstalled.
+Delete the `0100000000001000` and `0100000000001007` folders if they exists under `sdcard:/atmosphere/contents/` or Atmosphere will crash.

 ## Theming